 For reference, the Basic Healthcare Sum (BHS) was $52,000 in 2017 and $49,800 in 2016.
 The Basic Healthcare Sum (BHS) has increased around 5% each year – slightly higher than the 4% per annum interest we receive on our MediSave balances.

 Most recently, the Basic Healthcare Sum (BHS) was increased 3.8% to $68,500 in 2023.

 * From the CPF website

-Today, the Basic Healthcare Sum is $54,500.
-This means we cannot continue contributing to our Medisave Account beyond this limit.
-If we’re not turning 65 next year, our Basic Healthcare Sum continues to increase and gets locked-in once we hit 65.
+The Basic Healthcare Sum (BHS) is $68,500 in 2023.
+This means we cannot continue contributing to our MediSave Account beyond this limit.
+If we’re not turning 65 next year, our Basic Healthcare Sum (BHS) will continue to increase for us each year.

-In the situation we aren’t 65 but have already reached the Basic Healthcare Sum, we can no longer contribute to our Medisave Account.
-Any monies that would have gone into our Medisave Account, will instead flow into our Special Account, or Retirement Account (RA) if we are over 55.
+In the situation we aren’t 65 but have already reached the Basic Healthcare Sum (BHS), we can no longer contribute to our MediSave Account.
+Any monies that would have been contributed into our MediSave Account, will instead flow into our Special Account, or Retirement Account (RA) if we are over 55.
 In the event our Special Account or Retirement Account has hit the Full Retirement Sum (FRS), the overflow will go into our Ordinary Account.

 Do I Have To Meet The Basic Healthcare Sum Before I Am Able To Withdraw My CPF Monies?

 There are two main instances in which we can withdraw our CPF monies – 1) when we turn 55 and 2) when receiving CPF LIFE payouts.
 In both instances, we can withdraw our eligible balances and monthly payouts, respectively, even if we have not met our Basic Healthcare Sum (BHS).